 Strategy Group 1 Hydrocarbons Group 2 Hydrocarbons Group 3/4 Hydrocarbons Source Control Primary Response Option - Source Control is the primary response option for pipeline and drilling-related emergency spill scenarios.
 Source control activities will occur in a staged approach, commencing with shut-in or SFRT (debris clearance), capping stack, and relief well drilling.
-Primary Response Option - Source Control is a primary response for pipelines and vessel- based spills.
+Primary Response Option - Source Control is a primary response for pipelines and vessel-based spills.
 Options include engineering controls aboard the vessel and/or assistance from alternative support vessels.
 Monitor, Evaluate, and Surveillance Primary Response Option - MES is applicable and helpful in all spill events.
 This strategy has several tactics (e.g. tracking buoys, aerial surveillance) and is scalable according to the nature and scale of a spill.
 NEBA will always support implementing MES given the clear benefits in maintaining situational awareness throughout the duration of a spill event and because there are few or no environmental impacts associated with its implementation.
 This strategy intentionally duplicates some tools outlined in the OSMP (Ref.
 8).
 Assisted and Natural Recovery Primary Response Option - Natural Recovery and Assisted Natural Recovery is an effective response to reduce spill volume through natural weathering (e.g. evaporation) and fate processes.
 Assisted natural recovery is highly effective for Group 1 oils, and mechanical assistance (e.g. propeller wash) can help increase the natural recovery rates of Group 2 oils.
-Subsea Dispersant Injection (SSDI) Primary Response Option - If a source control be used to remove volatiles and disperse the hy they reach the surface.
-Dispersibility tests comp dispersants may be effective on fresh Gorgon, a 2-day window; however, dispersant application a effectiveness monitoring.
-Not applicable to surface spills Surface Dispersant Application 2 Secondary Response Option - Generally, CAPL's Group 1 hydrocarbons are very light and will spread into a thin layer when on the sea surface.
+Subsea Dispersant Injection (SSDI) Primary Response Option - If a source control option is used for a LOWC event, SSDI may be used to remove volatiles and disperse the hydrocarbons within the water column before they reach the surface.
+Dispersibility tests completed under laboratory conditions indicate that dispersants may be effective on fresh Gorgon, Jansz, and Wheatstone products over a 1- to 2-day window; however, dispersant application should be carried out in parallel with OSMP effectiveness monitoring.
+Not applicable to surface spills Surface Dispersant Application Secondary Response Option - Generally, CAPL's Group 1 hydrocarbons are very light and will spread into a thin layer when on the sea surface.
 In the event of a continuous release of a Group 1 hydrocarbon surface application is possible and can be an effective technique to support increased entrainment of persistent components.
 This is supported by dispersibility tests on fresh CAPL products over a 1- to 2-day window.
 Discharges of Group 2 oils may either be continuous (e.g. Jansz LOWC) or instantaneous (e.g. MDO / BWI Crude spill).
-The application of surface dispersant for each will vary: Continuous - Secondary Response Option - Refer to Group 1 justification Not Recommended - In most cases the use of dispersant on a Group 3 / 4 hydrocarbon spill will be neither effective nor feasible due to its persistent nature and the properties of the oil as it weathers (increased viscosity and pour point).
-After 24-48 hours on the surface, Group 3 / 4 hydrocarbons become weathered, inhibiting the effectiveness of the dispersant to reduce the surface tension in the oil/water interface and thus disperse the oil.
-Consequently, the window of opportunity to use dispersant is narrow and in most scenarios its is not feasible to mount an
+The application of surface dispersant for each will vary: Continuous - Secondary Response Option - Refer to Group 1 justification Secondary Response Option - Some dispersants approved for CAPL use will be effective on different IFO/HFO.
+Due to the persistent and viscous nature of this product, it is expected that repeated application or increased dispersant dosage ratios will be required to achieve the recommended treatment rate of dispersant.
+After 24-48 hours of Group 3/4 hydrocarbons been on the surface, the effectiveness becomes very low and as such it is not feasible to use surface dispersant application on oil after this time.
+Consideration should be